FarmBot/farmbot-js/readme.md

  1. `git clone https://github.com/FarmBot/farmbot-js`
  2. `cd farmbot-js`
  3. `npm install` or `sudo npm install` if required

-To run tests: `npm test`

-To minify and convert to a [UMD module](https://github.com/umdjs/umd): `gulp build`
+ 4. `npm test` to verify installation and build to `/dist`

 ## Basic RPC Commands

 Call RPC commands using the corresponding method on `bot`.
 All RPC commands return a promise.
-Timeout is set at `1000 ms` by default and can be reconfigured by changing the bot `timeout` propery on instantiation or via `bot.setState("timeout", 999)`.
+Timeout is set at `1000 ms` by default and can be reconfigured by changing the bot `timeout` property on instantiation or via `bot.setState("timeout", 999)`.

 Example: